-The BPhO Year 10 Physics Challenge is open to students 14 to 15 years old.
+The Junior Physics Challenge (formerly Year 10 Physics Challenge) is open to students in Year 10 or below.
 The competition consist of two twenty-five minute online multiple choice papers (30 questions per paper).

 The questions will be based on an assortment from Dynamics, Electricity, Optics, Heat, Units, small amounts of Astronomy, Waves, to give the main topics.
-Some questions are done by a process of elimination, some are general knowledge and not classroom physics, some is from the school curriculum.
-It is closer to a Quiz than an exam.
+Some questions are done by a process of elimination, some are general knowledge and not classroom physics, and some from the school curriculum.
+It is a Quiz not an exam.

 Please see some sample questions here: Sample Questions

-When to taken the test: BPhO Year 10 Physics Challenge 2018 will take place between 3rd - 17th May 2019.
-The competition consists of two, 25-minute online tests that can be sat continuously on 2 separate occasions.
-The competitions are taken in school under staff-supervised conditions at any time convenient during the competition dates.
-A desktop or laptop is needed for this exam. iPad can be used but the system is not optimised for small or touch screens.
+When to taken the test: The Junior Physics Challenge 2022 will take place between Friday 29th April - Wednesday 18th May 2022.
+The competition consists of two, 25-minute online tests that can be sat continuously or on two separate occasions.
+The two sections are normally taken in school under staff-supervised conditions at any time convenient during the competition dates.
+A desktop or laptop is needed for this exam. iPads can be used but the system is not optimised for small or touch screens.
 Calculators, pens and paper should be available.

-Prizes: Schools will be able to conduct the BPhO Year 10 Physics Challenge in whatever way best suits their pupils, ensuring that they enjoy participating and have a reasonable expectation of recognition for their achievements.
-Their pupils’ scores will be used to offer selected students a place on a one-day workshop in the Department of Physics, University of Oxford.
+Prizes: Schools will be able to conduct the Junior Physics Challenge in whatever way best suits their pupils, ensuring that they enjoy participating and have a reasonable expectation of recognition for their achievements.
+Their pupils’ scores may be used to offer selected students a place on a one-day workshop in the Department of Physics, University of Oxford.
+This may take place in 2022 if allowed.
 Schools will be encouraged to award their own prizes and to make use of certificates provided for them.